-- consistency: this relates to the underlying disk, not to /dev/mars/mydata!
-C = locally consistent, c = maybe inconsistent (no guarantee), = cannot determine.
+consistency: this relates to the underlying disk, not to /dev/mars/mydata!
+C = locally consistent, c = maybe inconsistent (no guarantee), - = cannot determine.
 Notice: this does not tell anything about actuality.
 Notice: like the other flags, this flag is subject to races and therefore should be relied on only in detached state!
-See also description of macro is-consistent below. - attach: A = attached, a = currently trying to attach/detach but not yet ready (intermediate state), = attach is switched off. - sync: S =sync finished, s =currently syncing, = sync is switched off. - $\begin{array}{ll} \mbox{fetch:} & F = \mbox{according to knowlege, fetched logfiles are up-to-date, } f = \mbox{currently} \\ & \mbox{fetching (some parts of) a logfile, } = \mbox{fetch is switched off.} \end{array}$ - replay: R = all fetched logfiles are replayed, r = currently replaying, = replay is switched off.
+See also description of macro is-consistent below.

+attach: A = attached, a = currently trying to attach/detach but not yet ready (intermediate state), - = attach is switched off.

+sync: S = sync finished, s = currently syncing, - = sync is switched off.

+fetch: F = according to knowlege, fetched logfiles are up-to-date, f = currently fetching (some parts of) a logfile, - = fetch is switched off.

+replay: R = all fetched logfiles are replayed, r = currently replaying, - = replay is switched off.

-flags-1and1 A variant for internal use by 1&1 Internet AG.
+flags-land1 A variant for internal use by 1&1 Internet AG.